ypinhsuan/tp/docs/UserGuide.md

 1. The previous command will be displayed in the command box.

-1. Now you can edit and reuse the command to record the attendance of other students.
+1. Now, you can edit and reuse the command to record the attendance of other students.

 #### Saving the data